 Like the couple, Yong Phat has been granted lucrative land deals in areas that otherwise were designated state land or protected area via sub decree.
 In 2010, the tycoon was given a 10,000 hectare concession in Koh Kong province, of which more than 40 percent is within Botum Sakor National Park.
 Yong Phat’s wife and a listed director on several L.Y.P. subsidiaries, Kim Heang, was given via sub decree 30 hectares of Boeng Tamok — a lake and therefore automatically designated state private land — in exchange for 9.8 hectares in the capital.
 And last year, Yong Phat was granted the opportunity to develop Koh Kong Krao, an island whose protection has been a rallying point for young environmental activists.

 Yong Phat has been known for his close relationship with Prime Minister Hun Sen, partially funding the Win-Win Monument celebrating the premier’s history in overcoming the Khmer Rouge on his satellite city development area on the outskirts of the capital.
-Arporn herself directs the company Vina (H.K.)
-Co.
-Ltd. — described as a company with hotel and restaurant services — alongside the prime minister’s daughter Hun Mana.
+Arporn herself directs the company Vina (H.K.) — described as a company with hotel and restaurant services — alongside the prime minister’s daughter Hun Mana.

-A Bangkok-based real estate company, Angel Real Estate, had posted a listing for a hotel and casino on Boeng Thom Angkep called the Premier Lake and Casino, but the company did not respond to questions for further information about the lake.
+A Bangkok-based real estate company, Angel Real Estate, posted a listing for a hotel and casino on Boeng Thom Angkep called the Premier Lake and Casino, but the company did not respond to questions for further information about the lake.

 The listing appeared to be removed from Angel Real Estate after a reporter emailed the company about the property.

 Sai, the fisherman, said he could see that the land below his lake was worth millions, so he does not feel he has a chance at holding onto his home, and his peaceful life on the water.